cfpb/source-code-policy/18f-source-code-policy.md

 Because all of 18F’s work is to be released into the public domain, forks or clones of our code repositories are free to be re-distributed  into more restrictive licenses, even those that are not considered to be open-source licenses.

-The public can even use our code as the basis of wholly proprietary and commercial systems.
-18F would greatly appreciate users of our code disclose its lineage and tell us about their work, but maintains no legal right to require disclosure.
+The public can use our code as the basis of wholly proprietary and commercial systems.
+18F would appreciate that users of our code disclose its lineage, but 18F maintains no legal right to require disclosure.
+Notifications that our work is being used in a new system are always greatly appreciated.

 ## Exceptions